Acorn221/CubeAuthn/README.md

 - [ ] Setup the key decoding on for the authentication - calculating the private key from hashing the secret with the given cube number
 - [ ] Setup the authentication to actually work
 - [ ] Fix state management so when we re-register the cube is correctly displayed
+- [ ] Make sure we set the secret to undefined when the user chooses to do so